itssujan/calculator/README.md

 ## Design Considerations

-Object class has been used so that the methods can be executed directly
+1. Object class has been used so that the methods can be executed directly
+2. This can also be defined as a Module so that it can be included in a class and called in the form of one(plus(two))

 ## Contributing